vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_1/vulkan_commands_code.md

 }
 ```

-We will be hardcoding command buffer level to VK_COMMAND_BUFFER_LEVEL_PRIMARY .
+We will be hardcoding command buffer level to `VK_COMMAND_BUFFER_LEVEL_PRIMARY` .
 As we wont ever be using secondary command buffers, we can just ignore their existence and configuration parameters.
 By abstracting things with defaults that match your engine, you can simplify things a bit.

-We have now abstracted the calls, so let's go update VulkanEngine::init_commands() to use this.

 <!-- codegen from tag init_cmd on file E:\ProgrammingProjects\vulkan-guide-2\chapter-1/vk_engine.cpp -->
 ```cpp